CoinAge-DAO/Solari/doc/README.md

 ### OSX

-Drag Bitcoin-Qt to your applications folder, and then run Bitcoin-Qt.
+Drag Solari-Qt to your applications folder, and then run Solari-Qt.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.solari.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Solari Wiki](https://en.solari.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#solari](http://webchat.freenode.net?channels=solari) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=solari).
-* Ask for help on the [BitcoinTalk](https://solaritalk.org/) forums, in the [Technical Support board](https://solaritalk.org/index.php?board=4.0).
+* Ask for help on the [SolariTalk](https://solaritalk.org/) forums, in the [Technical Support board](https://solaritalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build Solari on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)

 Development
 ---------------------
-The Bitcoin repo's [root README](https://github.com/solari/solari/blob/master/README.md) contains relevant information on the development process and automated testing.
+The Solari repo's [root README](https://github.com/solari/solari/blob/master/README.md) contains relevant information on the development process and automated testing.

 - [Developer Notes](developer-notes.md)
 - [Multiwallet Qt Development](multiwallet-qt.md)